iNICQ: Internet-Based Newborn Improvement Collaborative for Quality

 - Education for QI fundamentals for entire interdisciplinary team

-- Improvement stories from teams applying QI and EBCD methodologies to critical transitions
+- Improvement stories from teams applying QI and EBCD methodologies

 - Faculty review of improvement posters